 This program analyzes the tree samples contained in trees-file.
-It uses them to produce an SRQ plot for each predicate in predicate in predicate in gnuplot format, with one point per line and with plots separated by a blank line.
+It uses them to produce an SRQ plot for each predicate in predicate-file.
+Plots are produced in gnuplot format, with one point per line and with plots separated by a blank line.